MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netpacketiteratorhasany.md

 ## Remarks

 Client drivers can call **NetPacketIteratorHasAny** to test if the iterator has any valid elements to process.
-This method can be used to verify a packet or fragment before processing it, or it can be used as a test condition for a loop when the driver is processing multiple fragments or packets in a batch.
+This method can be used to verify a packet before processing it, or it can be used as a test condition for a loop when the driver is processing multiple packets in a batch.

 ## Requirements